 The “successful construction of hematopoietic bioreactors will have a tremendous impact on hematopoietic cell biology and on clinical practice.
 Such bioreactors would permit the production of mature blood cells, under controlled conditions, for transfusion therapy.”

-"With over 30 million units of erythrocytes and over 10 million units of platelets transfused annually, this represents a tremendous demand on the health care system, and a extraordinary opportunity for bioengineering to circumvent the infectious hazards of volunteer donors."
+"With over 30 million units of erythrocytes and over 10 million units of platelets transfused annually, this represents a tremendous demand on the health care system, and an extraordinary opportunity for bioengineering to circumvent the infectious hazards of volunteer donors."

 - Emerson et al. J Cell Biochem.
 45(3):268-72.
 1991